moneroguides/2x01-an-introduction-to-mining/script.md

 These values displayed are a  result of numerous factors, the first of which will be the clock speed and power consumed by the chip.
 You may have already come across the term [overclocking](https://en.wikipedia.org/wiki/Overclocking); these high scores are often achieved because the hardware has been pushed to the limits of stability.

 These scores are typically achieved using an enormous amount of power whilst generating just as much heat!
 You will find that these scores are more about showing off, rather than something desirable in any normal mining machine.
-Our experience shows that when using the more common Ryzen dektop processors, you know you are mining sensibly and effciently when your hasrate is around 80% of these top scores.
+As a miner, it is in your economic interest to use as little electricity as possible!
+Our experience shows that common Ryzen dektop processors are utilised sensibly and effciently when hasrate is equal to around 80% of these top scores.

 If we click on the the name of the CPU we will be taken to a page which will show us details of more submitted benchmarks.
 You will find quite a lot of variance here and further details of each result can be seen using the button provided.